Curtis Edwards: Djurgårdens IF

 It was announced that Edwards joined Djurgården on a three-and-a-half-year contract on 31 July 2019.
 It came after when Allsvenskan clubs were interested in signing him upon expiry of his contract in the summer.

 Edwards scored on his debut for Djurgårdens IF, in a 4–0 win over IK Sirius on 10 August 2019.
 Edwards then played against his former club, Östersunds FK on 30 September 2019, where he received a standing ovation from supporters.
 Since making his debut, he quickly established himself in the starting eleven for the side in the midfield position.
 Edwards helped the side win the league for the first time since 2005 after drawing 2–2 against IFK Norrköping in the last game of the season, with a draw to win the league against title contenders, Malmö and Hammarby.
 At the end of the 2019 season, Edwards finished with twelve appearances and scored once for Djurgårdens IF.

 Stabæk

 On 13 February 2022, Edwards joined Norwegian First Division side Stabæk on a two-year deal.

 Woking

 On 1 February 2024, Edwards returned to England to join National League club, Woking on a deal until the end of the 2023–24 campaign.

 Notts County

 On 26 June 2024, Edwards joined club Notts County on a two-year contract.

 On 3 September 2025, he departed the club after the mutual termination of his contract.

+Gateshead

+On 5 September 2025, Edwards joined National League club Gateshead.

+Return to Östersunds

+On 15 February 2026, Edwards' former club Östersund launched a crowdfunding campaign to help bring the midfielder back to the club.
+Four days later, Gateshead announced he had left the club via mutual consent.
+On 22 February 2026, he officially rejoined Östersund, signing a two-year deal.